 The only issue?
 Unless you wait to buy your boards until after you’ve left a location you don’t have the dates on them!
 This one hangs prominently in our kitchen and every time we have a new friend over we get the “when did you live in Hawaii?” or “how long did you live in Georgia?” questions – and truth be told, my memory is too terrible to remember!
 With my Cricut Explore Air, some gold vinyl that washi tape idea I was able to customize my sign in about 30 minutes.
 I’m just sorry I waited so long!

 Ha!
-I didn’t notice until I had this post all ready to go that Bizzy Bee is poking her head around the corner in the photo below.
+I didn’t notice until I had this post all ready to go that Bizzy Bee is poking her head around the corner in the photo above.
 That sweet girl is like Where’s Waldo! 🙂

 Measure the space you’ve got on your project where you want to put your dates, then select a font in Design Space and type out the dates, sizing to fit.
 TIP: use a “plain” font, because these are SO small that you will spend a hundred years weeding them if you try to pick something fancy.
 TRUST me. 😉

 Cut the dates from the vinyl, then use the weeder from the tool kit to weed the excess vinyl from the backing so only the dates remain.
 Instead of applying transfer tape to the dates – apply washi tape!
 It is smaller, easier to use, and semi-sheer so you can still see your images to set them in place.
 WASHI TAPE!
 Who woulda thought?

 Once the washi tape has been applied, cut the dates in to individual sections.

 Use the scraper from the tool kit to apply your dates to your project.